 With such an approach, one can of course generate more complex shapes in optimization runs.
 The following picture shows a turbine blade where an endwall contouring was applied and optimized for the hub and shroud.
 The upper part shows a trigonometric approach as described in this post, while the lower picture shows a spline-based approach where control vertices were varied to find the optimal shape.

 Do you also design and optimize gas turbines or compressors that involve endwall contouring?
-Then feel free to get in touch with us if you have any questions about this article.
+Feel free to get in touch with us if you have any questions about this article.
 We are also fast in creating parametric models like the one above for your individual application in just a few days.